FeuZen/Zonos-long-text-to-speech/README.md

 # Zonos long text to speech
-Takes an input text and transcribes it using Zyphra's excellent [zonos-v0.1-hybrid](https://huggingface.co/Zyphra/Zonos-v0.1-hybrid) voice cloning tts model running on the gradio API.
+Takes an input text and transcribes it using Zyphra's excellent zonos-v0.1-hybrid ([HuggingFace](https://huggingface.co/Zyphra/Zonos-v0.1-hybrid), [Github](https://github.com/Zyphra/Zonos)) voice cloning tts model running on the gradio API.

 ## Principle
-The user can provide a text, as long as they want, with emotion tags (e.g., *happy*, *sad*) (later), and the system will chunk it and output the corresponding speech in English.
+The user can provide a text, as long as they want, with emotion tags (e.g., *happy*, *sad*), and the system will chunk it and output the corresponding speech in English.

 ## Prerequisites
 - Python installed